mohsenpedramnia/resolve/docs/tutorial.md

 ```

 You can now check the event store file to see the newly created event.
-Open the **event-storage.db** file and locate the created event objects:
+Open the **event-store.db** file and locate the created event objects:

 <!-- prettier-ignore-start -->